pseudoGal/Housing-Prediction/README.md

 # Housing-Prediction
-Factors influencing the future prices of recidential houses
+Factors influencing the future prices of residential houses

 Goal : Predicting selling price of the House